apcurran/ski-shop/README.md

 - CSS Grid and Flexbox used throughout

+- CSS variables (custom properties) used

-- Sass used throughout for nesting styles and partials
+- Sass used throughout for nesting, partials, and mixins

 - Mobile-friendly layout